singhsduos/Clocks-and-Countdown/README.md

 # Clocks-and-Countdown
-This is a combine web app of Analog Clock, Countdown and Digital Clock
+This is a combined web app of Analog Clock, Countdown, and Digital Clock.

 ### <a href="https://clocksandcountdown.netlify.app/" target="_blank">**Visit Now 🚀**</a>

 ## Things I learend
-1. Using time function
+1. Using time function.
-2. Showing time in client side
+2. Showing time on the client-side.

 ## Tech Stack